fshowalter/franksmovielog.com-v1/content/reviews/0003-avengers-age-of-ultron-2015.md

 venue_notes: 2019 Disney / Buena Vista
 ---

 With the Infinity Saga done, it’s easier to forgive this entry for what it is, a plot-heavy middle chapter in a larger story that regulates the Ultron character to a McGuffin.
-This one might have gotten away from Wheadon but his humor is more evident making it a brisk—if disjointed—two hours.